darklaunch/darklaunch.com/blog/2009/05/10/toggle-firefox-bookmarks-toolbar-keyconfig.md

         <div>
             anonymous &ndash; Mar 23, 2011
             <div>
-                <p>Hi -- with Firefox 4, on initially launching the program, this only makes a blank toolbar appear and disappear at first. </p><p></p><p>You have to manually make the toolbar appear through Firefox's own menus, and then the code above works.
-But you have to do this every time you close and re-open firefox. </p><p></p><p>Could you post a way to fix this?</p>
+Hi -- with Firefox 4, on initially launching the program, this only makes a blank toolbar appear and disappear at first.

+You have to manually make the toolbar appear through Firefox's own menus, and then the code above works.
+But you have to do this every time you close and re-open firefox.

+Could you post a way to fix this?
             </div>
         </div>
     </li>